RevealBi/Documentation/en/datasources/odata-feed.md

 ![Enter OData Service Details dialog](images/enter-OData-service-details.png)

-1.  **Data Source Name**: this field will be displayed in the Data Sources list.
+1.  **Default name** of the data source: Your data source name will be displayed in the list of accounts in the previous dialog.
+By default, Reveal names it *OData Feed*.
+You can change it to your preference.

 2.  **URL**: the URL where the service is located (for example, <http://services.odata.org/Northwind/Northwind.svc> for the Northwind OData Test Service).